 The ten-person "Europa Forum", a committee comprising delegates from four countries, meets regularly with representatives of the Corporate Executive Board at ordinary and extraordinary meetings.
 It deals with transnational information and consultation on topics which affect all Swiss Life employees.
-The focal points for 2021 were the Covid-19 pandemic, the "Swiss Life 2021" Group-wide strategy, sustainability, diversity and inclusion, and the "Swiss Life Way of Working" initiative.
+The focal points for 2022 were the Swiss Life 2024 Group-wide programme, "New Work" (modern and flexible forms of work and work organisation, such as teleworking) and economic developments in crisis situations.

 Freedom of association and the right to collective bargaining are guaranteed by local legislation (EU Charter Art.
 12, Swiss Federal Constitution Art.
 23); they form the basis for internal guidelines.
-Collective bargaining agreements exist in France, Germany and Luxembourg (GRI 102-41).
+Collective bargaining agreements exist in France, Germany and Luxembourg.